Characters: Fire Emblem Awakening First Generation Females

 - Badass Princess: If she marries Chrom.

 - Battle Couple: She can be paired with any first generation character, except Basilio and the male SpotPass characters.
-She supports the fastest with Kellam, possibly due to their mutual desire to defend others.
+She supports the fastest with Kellam, possibly due to their mutual desire to defend others and Kjelle being a Knight from the start, just like him.

 - Blade on a Stick: Focuses on lances more than swords, which is reversed for a Cain archetype.